Cumbernauld: Sport and leisure

-Cumbernauld hosts Clyde F.C, who play football in the Scottish League One and reside at Broadwood Stadium, which has been their home since they relocated from their traditional base of Glasgow in February 1994.
+Cumbernauld hosted Clyde F.C, who play football in the Scottish League Two, who resided at Broadwood Stadium, which was their home since they relocated from their traditional base of Glasgow in February 1994, until 2022.
 Their prior interim use of other football grounds has led Clyde fans to be known as the "Gypsy Army".

 In 2012, Broadwood Stadium's grass pitch was replaced by a new artificial FIFA standard 3G surface in a partnership between fellow tenants and Lowland League club Cumbernauld Colts, North Lanarkshire Leisure and the local council.
 Cumbernauld is home to Junior football side Cumbernauld United who play at Guy's Meadow.

 Five-a-side can be played at the Tryst Sports Centre or Broadwood who also have seven-a-side and full size pitches.
 Pitches are bookable at Ravenswood and Oak Road too.
 Broadwood also has a BMX track and spin classes for cycling.

 The town's rugby team, Cumbernauld RFC, were formed in 1970 and grew to have 3 senior men's teams and several junior teams.
 The club and council agreed in the late 1970s to develop the Auchenkilns area in Condorrat.
 The multi-sports facility opened in 1979 and is now shared with Kildrum United FC.
 They play in West Region League 3, the 7th tier of club rugby in Scotland.

 The Cumbernauld Gymnastics Club moved into its base at Broadwood Gymnastics Academy in the early 1990s it, a purpose built building at the same site as Broadwood Stadium.
 They also have tennis and short tennis at Broodwood.
 Dance classes are held at a number of location including Cumbernauld Theatre which also has drama classes and programmes.

 The Cumbernauld Handball Team, Tryst 77, which in 2007 came second in the British Handball Championships.
 The Tryst houses the Cumbernauld swimming team, the Tryst Lions wrestling club and squash and badminton courts as well as gyms.
 Martial arts are practised in The Link, the Tryst and at Broodwood.
 Raw Taekwondo also have a centre at Westfield Industrial Estate.

 The Palacerigg Field Archers, that meets for practice at the Tryst Sports Centre and has an archery course at the nearby Palacerigg Country Park where competitions are held.
 Palacerigg also has one of the town's three golf courses; the other two are Dullatur Golf Club, and Westerwood, which was designed by Seve Ballesteros and Dave Thomas.

 Snooker is played at the Red Triangle.
 Bowls is played in the Village, Abronhill, Ravenswood and in Condorrat.
 A small attraction World of Wings near Blairlinn houses a collection of birds of prey, offering flying displays and conservation activities.